 What plants are phytoestrogens?

 Phyo = plant, so a phytoestrogen is a natural plant based estrogen.
-Xeno = foreign, so a xenoestrogen is a foreign or manmade chemical that acts like estrogen.
-Phytoestrogens are naturally found is herbs, essential oils and foods whereas xenoestrogens are a manmade chemicals and are not naturally found in plants.
+Xeno = foreign, so a xenoestrogen is a foreign or man-made chemical that acts like estrogen.
+The two types of estrogens need to be clearly defined, as one is naturally found is plants and the other comes from man-made chemicals.
 It is interesting to note that scientist are just discovering that phytoestrogen metabolism and activation in the human body correlates with the health of your microbiome (gut bacteria).

 To answer your question regarding what plants are phytoestrogens, I have chosen to provide you with links to peer reviewed studies that reveal which plants or their components are considered phytoestrogens.
 While my list is not exhaustive, it will give you a sense of how nature has provided a wide variety of phytoestrogens for our consumption.
 Evaluate for yourself what researchers are saying about phytoestrogens and form your own opinon about their benefits.